JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/moderation.md

 You can promote users as moderators, if you need some help.

+## {{% livechat_label livechat_configuration_channel_anonymize_moderation_label %}}

+{{% notice info %}}
+This feature comes with the livechat plugin version 11.0.0.
+{{% /notice %}}

+It is possible to anonymize moderation actions, to avoid disclosing who is banning/kicking/… occupants."

+To enable or disable this feature, use the [chat dropdown menu](/peertube-plugin-livechat/documentation/user/viewers), open the "configure" menu.
+In the form, you will find a "{{% livechat_label livechat_configuration_channel_anonymize_moderation_label %}}" checkbox.

+You can choose to enable or disable this feature for new chatrooms on the [channel configuration page](/peertube-plugin-livechat/documentation/user/streamers/channel).

 ## Delete room content

 You can delete old rooms: join the room, and use the menu on the top to destroy the room.